When talking about Vancouver skiing, us locals are a bunch of braggarts.

 Address: 6400 Nancy Greene Way, North Vancouver, BC

 Runs: Green/Easy (3), Blue/More Difficult (15), Black/Difficult (6), Double/Expert (2).

 Hours: 9:00 am to 10:00 pm

 How to Get to Grouse Mountain

-Grouse Mountain can be reached from downtown in a quick 25 minute drive.
-Remember that the traffic on the Lions Gate Bridge can get quite busy at rush hour.
+Grouse Mountain can be reached from downtown in a quick 25-minute drive.
+Remember that the Lions Gate Bridge traffic can get quite busy at rush hour.

 For directions, click on our link to Google Maps.